iguessthislldo/opendds-devguide-converter/devguide/dds_security.rst

 **Configuring and Building OpenDDS**:

-* Change into the OpenDDS root folder and run configure with security enabled.
+#.
+Change into the OpenDDS root folder and run configure with security enabled.

    * If the default location was used for OpenSSL and Xerces, configure should automatically find the dependencies:

 ::

     configure --security

-* * If a different location was used (assuming environment variables ``NEW_SSL_ROOT`` and ``NEW_XERCES_ROOT`` point to their respective library directories):
+#. * If a different location was used (assuming environment variables ``NEW_SSL_ROOT`` and ``NEW_XERCES_ROOT`` point to their respective library directories):

 ``configure --security --openssl=%NEW_SSL_ROOT%   --xerces3=%NEW_XERCES_ROOT%``

-* Compile with msbuild (or by opening the solution file in Visual Studio and building from there).
+#.
+Compile with msbuild (or by opening the solution file in Visual Studio and building from there).

 ``msbuild /m DDS_TAOv2_all.sln``

+.. _dds_security--building-opendds-with-security-on-linux:

 Building OpenDDS with Security on Linux
 =======================================

+..
+    Sect<14.1.3>

 Xerces-C++ and OpenSSL may be installed using the system package manager, or built from source.
 If using the system package manager (that is, headers can be found under /usr/include), invoke the configure script with the --security option.
 If Xerces-C++ and/or OpenSSL are built from source or installed in a custom location, also provide the ``--xerces3=/foo`` and ``--openssl=/bar`` command line options.

+.. _dds_security--building-opendds-with-security-on-macos:

 Building OpenDDS with Security on macOS
 =======================================

+..
+    Sect<14.1.4>

 Xerces-C++ and OpenSSL may be installed using homebrew or another developer-focused package manager, or built from source.
 The instructions above for Linux also apply to macOS but the package manager will not install directly in ``/usr`` so make sure to specify the library locations to the configure script.

+.. _dds_security--building-opendds-with-security-for-android:

 Building OpenDDS with Security for Android
 ==========================================

+..
+    Sect<14.1.5>

 See the ``docs/android.md`` file included in the OpenDDS source code.

+.. _dds_security--architecture-of-the-dds-security-specification:

 **********************************************
 Architecture of the DDS Security Specification
 **********************************************

+..
+    Sect<14.2>

 The DDS Security specification defines plugin APIs for Authentication, Access Control, and Cryptographic operations.
 These APIs provide a level of abstraction for DDS implementations as well as allowing for future extensibility and version control.